Procedural Knowledge Learning¶

 - If a RHS action of one rule creates a WME element using a variable and a LHS condition tests that that element is a specific value, then the identity of the action’s variables is literalized and mapped to the NULL identity.
 Because the condition requires that the rule that created the matched WME to have a specific constant, literal value, the action’s variable must have that same value.
 Otherwise, it would not have created something that matched the condition.

-Identities are the basis of nearly every mechanism in explanation-based chunking.
-EBC’s identity analysis algorithm, which is a fairly complicated process, determines all shared identities in an explanation trace.
-The following figure shows an explanation trace after identity analysis has been performed.
+Identities are the basis of nearly every mechanism in EBBS.
+DIGU, which is a fairly complicated process, determines all identities in a behavior trace.
+The following figure shows a trace after identity analysis has been performed.
 Elements that share an identity in the figure are colored the same.

 While it’s not readable in this figure, note that each identity is assigned a numeric ID.
 Both the explainer and the visualizer annotate elements of an explanation with the identity ID in square brackets.
 These numbers are simply syntactic sugar to ease debugging and make traces easier to understand.
 Underneath the hood, every test in a condition has a pointer to more complicated identity data structure that will be discussed in more detail in Section Identity Assignment and Propagation on the identity graph.

-This component keeps track of every value or relational constraint (e.g.
+Constraint Tracking This component stores every value or relational constraint (e.g.

-- Rule Formation The above four components performed the analysis that EBC needs to form a general but correct rule.
+Rule Formation The above eight components performed the analysis that EBBS needs to form a general but correct rule.
 This final component uses the results of that analysis to actually build the new rule.
-This is a complex component that has seven different stages.
+This is a complex component that has eight different stages.
 If a valid rule is created, Soar immediately adds the rule to production memory.

 The following sections will describe each component in more detail.

-What EBC Does Prior to the Learning Episode¶
+What EBBS Does Prior to the Learning Episode¶

 Identity Assignment and Propagation¶

-When an instantiation is created, EBC assigns all elements of every condition and action to an identity, creating new identities as necessary.
+When an instantiation is created, EBBS assigns all elements of every condition and action to an identity, creating new identities as necessary.
 Identities are created and propagated using the following rules:

 - If the same variable appears in multiple places in the same rule, it must be assigned the same identity.